paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 For Government to spend towards capital expenditure, there are a few avenues for collecting revenue or funds.
 Firstly, the Direct and indirect taxes.
 Secondly, the debt market, where governments can sell bonds to raise funds.
 Apart from just the government, even corporations can sell bonds to raise capital for expenditure.

-This is why debt markets form an essential part of a country’s economy - they supercharge the economy as we described in the example of a growing village earlier.
+This is why debt markets form an essential part of a country’s economy.
 A mature and deep debt markets mean easier access to capital, and lower interest costs, which will help us grow further by building better infrastructure and market linkages.

 Here is what the global debt market looks like.
 The US again leads the way with 31 trillion dollars of the debt market.
 India is at 1.3 trillion dollars.

-### Rankings

 ![2Blog8](https://github.com/paidinesh7/dineshpai.in/assets/79692173/c7921140-b9c8-4211-b23b-aac7b75e6091)

 ![2Blog9](https://github.com/paidinesh7/dineshpai.in/assets/79692173/a47f04d4-3a3c-4238-8b7d-8f13470a2ede)

-### Debt market snapshot across countries###
+**Debt market snapshot across countries**

 ![Fix2](https://github.com/paidinesh7/dineshpai.in/assets/79692173/30a655c9-4be1-48f9-b3ca-ccb2ccdd9857)